objectbox/objectbox-examples/README.md

 ## MyObjectBox missing?
 Build the project!

-When you open the project in an IDE like Android Studio for the first time, it will complain that it does not find the class `MyObjectBox`.
-This is expected because this class is generated during build time.
-Thus, once you build the project, everything should be fine.
+If the `MyObjectBox` class can not be found, make sure to build the project first.
+This and other ObjectBox related classes are generated when building the project.

 ## Issues and feedback

 If you are looking for help with how to use ObjectBox [see our documentation](https://docs.objectbox.io).

-If you found an issue or have feedback about these examples feel free to submit an [issue for objectbox-java](https://github.com/objectbox/objectbox-java/issues).
+If you found an issue or have feedback about these examples feel free to submit an [issue in the Java SDK repository](https://github.com/objectbox/objectbox-java/issues).

 ## Links